richardhriech/InterviewPreparation/Microservices/Microservices.md

 - Software architectural style
-- set of small, independent services that communicate with each other through **APIs**
+- set of small, independent services that communicate with each other through ***APIs***
-- monolithic aplications are ineffective - scaling such applications is expensive since we have to scale the whole even though only a particular service gets a lot of traffic
+- monolithic applications are ineffective - scaling such applications is expensive since we have to scale the whole even though only a particular service gets a lot of traffic
-- microservices can be built using different technologies and **deployed, scaled**, updated independently
+- microservices can be built using different technologies and ***deployed, scaled***, updated independently
-- they have their own independent **databases**
+- they have their own independent ***databases***
 - ![[Microservice Using ASP.webp]]
 - dockerized microservice: https://www.c-sharpcorner.com/article/microservice-using-asp-net-core/